 With secure guides for practice and authorized tools at their disposal, developers participate in Secure Implementation to produce secure, high-quality code.
 This is when the SDLC Development phase happens, and developers start creating the software.

 This short guide covers all the basics of what your company needs to know about Secure Software Development: what it is, why it matters, and how it helps businesses thrive.

-Security Testing and Design Review (and Testing)
+Security Testing And Review Of The Design (And Testing)

 Security Assessment, Attack Surface Reduction, and Secure Configuration (and Release)

-Operational Assurance (and Maintenance)
+Operational Assurance (And General Maintenance)

 To learn everything about Secure Software Development, download a free copy of our comprehensive eBook by clicking here.
 This short and comprehensive guide covers all the basics of what your company needs to know about Secure Software Development: what it is, why it matters, and how it helps businesses thrive.